JR3XNW/pico-Program-Lab/README.md

 This program utilizes Digital Signal Processing (DSP) to analyze and graphically display the spectrum of audio or other signals.
 It serves as a valuable tool in amateur radio and acoustic analysis, consisting of several key components:

+## ArduindFFT version 2.0.2 is used

+- ArduinoFFT has been upgraded to version 2.0.2 and the sketch has been changed.

 ## Initial Setup and Library Imports

 - `U8g2lib.h` is used for OLED display manipulation.